CelVision/Comp2113_G114/README.md

 - Place towers on buildable areas (marked with '.') to defend the base camp ('M').
 - Survive waves of enemies to progress and earn a high score.

+Demo Mode and Assets：
+1. Enter demo as the player name to enable demo mode.
+2. In demo mode, level 1 starts with extra money and auto-places the first four tower types at fixed spots for quick verification.
+3. The script test_game.ps1 shows a simple smoke test flow that starts the game, enters demo, and exits.
+4. Demo/demo video.mp4 contains the recorded gameplay demo.

 ------
 Resource Packages：